 There is a related variety Gros manseng (with bigger berries) but the Petit version is considered to be superior.

 In SW France it is the mainstay variety of the Jurancon and the Pacherenc appellations.
 Jurancon is to the south of the city of Pau.
 The region is at 300m altitude and moderately cool.
-Thirty km or so to the North is Pacherenc du Vic-Bilh, around Madrian, famous for its Tannat based red wines.
+Thirty km or so to the north is Pacherenc du Vic-Bilh, around Madiran, more famous for its Tannat based red wines.
 Petit manseng is also grown in the Basque regions of Spain.

-Sweet, Moelleux and dry wines made from Petit Manseng in these appellations.
-The sweet wines are most often made by allowing the grapes to dry on the vine to a semi raisined state on the vine (Passerillage) rather than by using botrytis.
+Sweet, Moelleux and dry wines are made from Petit Manseng in these appellations.
+The sweet wines are most often made by allowing the grapes to dry to a semi raisined state on the vine (Passerillage) rather than by using Botrytis.

 The wineries in the list below all produce good dry white wines from the variety.
 While Petit Manseng is starting well behind the new fashionable niche white varieties of Fiano, Arneis and Vermentino I reckon there is a definite future for the variety in Australia.

 Crittenden Estate use Petit manseng to make a spritzy wine called Saludo al Txakoli, a reference to the light bodied white from the Basque region most suitable for consuming with seafood tapas.

 The aromatic nature of dry wines made form Petit Manseng could be paired with lightly spiced Asian dishes, say Thai style prawns with coriander, lemon grass and ginger, sliced fish and green curry.

 More generally any food that you would pair with Riesling would be suitable.

 Steam some fresh asparagus and toss it with some butter and a splash of white wine vinegar.
 Don't muck around with elaborate sauces for asparagus, allow the natural flavour to express itself.